Aditi-N05/canvasX/README.md

 4. **Apply Suggestions**: Click on any suggestion to replace the selected text
 5. **Move Elements**: Drag text boxes around the canvas
 6. **Resize Elements**: Use the corner handles to resize text boxes
+7. **Style Elements**: Apply basic formatting like modifying text size, colour, alignment and so on

 ### Collaboration
 - Open the same URL in multiple browser windows or share with others